CFI 2015 News and Events

 _________________________________________________________________________________

-The 2W antigen was devised by co-author James Moon, PhD, of Harvard Medical School, and Marc K. Jenkins, PhD, of the University of Minnesota.
-Using a technique to carry the "model antigen" 2W, the UCSF researchers led by Tiffany C. Scharschmidt, MD, could precisely monitor the specific immune response to the modified bacterium Staphylococcus epidermidis, which they dubbed Epi-2W.
-Read more...
+The 2W antigen was developed by co-author James Moon, PhD, of Harvard Medical School, and Marc K. Jenkins, PhD, of the University of Minnesota.
+Using this "model antigen," researchers at UCSF, led by Tiffany C. Scharschmidt, MD, were able to precisely monitor the immune response to the modified bacterium Staphylococcus epidermidis, which they named Epi-2W.
+Read more about the study

 _________________________________________________________________________________